FAQ

 See our guide on modifying data.

-How do I convert a STRING column to a SYMBOL or vice versa?#
+How do I migrate a STRING column to a VARCHAR?

 You may get table busy [reason=insert] or similar errors when running INSERT statements concurrently on the same table.
 This means that the table is locked by inserts issued from another SQL connection or other client protocols for data import, like InfluxDB Line Protocol over TCP or CSV over HTTP.